The 9 best cycle routes in Wales

 That is, of course, if you want to tackle the entire route, which covers the breadth of the entire country of Wales – from Cardiff in the south right up to Holyhead in the north.

-Tackling the nation’s most mountainous countryside, from the Brecon Beacons to Snowdonia, Lôn Las Cymru is undoubtedly one of the most challenging cycle routes in Wales.
-So, you need to get in as much practice as you can before attempting it.
+Tackling the nation’s most mountainous countryside, from the Brecon Beacons to Snowdonia, Lôn Las Cymru is undoubtedly one of Wales's most challenging cycle routes.
+So, you need to get in as much practice as possible before attempting it.

-Of course, you don’t have to cycle the entire route, and many riders select just a single segment of it.
+Of course, you don’t have to cycle the entire route; many riders select just a single segment.

 Crossing valley, hilltop, estuary and even strait, the scenery on the Lôn Las Cymru is second to none.
 So, if you’re up for the challenge – what are you waiting for?